vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-create new ets_ref table for space_server so we can store member state about mic, nickname, avatar etc, so that when a new user joins the space we can tell them all about the existing members in the space
+create new ets_refs table for space_server so we can store member state about mic, nickname, avatar etc, so that when a new user joins the space we can tell them all about the existing members in the space

 (or, when a new user joins, they can query about existing members once)

 We can create a table for member info, when a new user joins, ask for the previous state of all members

+add audio profile for agora

 ===